Further to my first page on Messiaen, a terse diary entry from 1944:

 “Understatement of the century”, as Alex Ross comments (The rest is noise, pp.391–2).

-Here I won’t even try and broach the voluminous scholarly literature on Messaien (Griffiths, Sherlaw Johnson, and so on), staying instead with the vivid accounts of Richard Taruskin.
+Here I won’t even try and broach the voluminous scholarly literature on Messaien (Paul Griffiths, Robert Sherlaw Johnson, and so on), staying instead with the vivid accounts of Richard Taruskin.

 spiritual or sacred entertainments have become the most marketable and profitable genre the literate (or “art”) tradition of music can boast at a time when its end, for reasons both economic and technological, has become foreseeable.